Griss819/pocket-money-api/README.md

-# 🧠 Home Expense Monitor – API
+# 💸 PocketMoney – API
-This is the backend service for Home Expense Monitor, a smart platform for managing daily household expenses.
+This is the backend service for PocketMoney client, a smart platform for managing daily household expenses.
 Built with modern web technologies, this API provides secure, efficient, and scalable endpoints to support all core functionalities of the application.

-# ⚙️ Key Features:
+# 🔍 Features:
-RESTful API built with NestJS and .NET (if both are involved or just .NET if you dropped Nest)
+RESTful API built with NestJS

 Authentication & Authorization for protected access